epif4nio/sdnet/tutorial_en.md

 ## Step 3

+Having networking enabled all the time can lead to some troubles with other software (e.g. whdload) so we usually don't want it to start automatically on startup.

 Edit `S:startup-sequence` file and comment these lines that should be near the end (put the semicolon at the beginning of each line):

         ;If EXISTS S:Network-Startup